|

 This was probably also the most difficult part I've ever played, I was constantly being

-given directions... it was really quite ridiculous and made me wondere how much direction
+given directions... it was really quite ridiculous and made me wonder how much direction

-I could possibly get if I were a star.
+I would get if I were a star!

 Felicity -

-The episode of Felicity that I worked on was called "Things Change"
+The episode of "Felicity" that I worked on was called

 (episode 37).
 I can be seen exiting Noel's political science